Duoluoluos/Emotion-Guided-Piano-Accompaniment-Generation/README.md

 Training and validation set is derived from [POP909 dataset](https://github.com/music-x-lab/POP909-Dataset) and emotion-guided music generation test set is a part of [Nottingham Dataset](https://ifdo.ca/~seymour/nottingham/nottingham.html).

+Harmonization module is updated  (2023/2/2)
-Harmonization module and UI module will be completed in the future.
+UI module will be completed in the future.